Search

 Environmental work yields result

 The location of the Port of Turku at the heart of the sensitive nature of the Baltic Sea requires continuous follow-up of environmental impacts and prevention of adverse effects.
 Individual measures for improving the Port’s environmental issues and minimising the environmental impacts are determined in the Port’s environmental programme.
-In addition, the Port draws up annually an environmental report which collects the measures and follow-up implemented during the year.
 The work for the environment is based on a certified environmental system.

 Less emissions, more energy efficiency